-Before learning how to use Comparable and Comparator in Java, let’s rewind and know how we can sort the array/list primitive types and wrapper class.
+Before learning how to use Comparable and Comparator in Java, let’s rewind and learn how we can sort the array/list primitive types and wrapper class.
 We try to learn the uses of Comparable and Comparator in Java.

 package com.journaldev.sort; import java.util.ArrayList; import java.util.Arrays; import java.util.Collections; import java.util.List; public class JavaObjectSorting { /** * This class shows how to sort primitive arrays, * Wrapper classes Object Arrays * @param args */ public static void main(String[] args) { //sort primitives array like int array int[] intArr = {5,9,1,10}; Arrays.sort(intArr); System.out.println(Arrays.toString(intArr)); //sorting String array String[] strArr = {"A", "C", "B", "Z", "E"}; Arrays.sort(strArr); System.out.println(Arrays.toString(strArr)); //sorting list of objects of Wrapper classes List<String> strList = new ArrayList<String>(); strList.add("A"); strList.add("C"); strList.add("B"); strList.add("Z"); strList.add("E"); Collections.sort(strList); for(String str: strList) System.out.print(" "+str); } }